reactjs/react-router-redux/README.md

 const store = createStore(reducer)

+// Sync store with history.
+Optionally defaults to syncing history on store changes.
-// Sync dispatched route actions to the history const history = syncHistoryWithStore(browserHistory, store)
+// We are routing history changes through the store and optionally updating history when the store changes (DevTools replay/reset). const history = syncHistoryWithStore(browserHistory, store)

 ReactDOM.render(